I write about spies, washed out, worn out, or thrown out.

 Milliseconds later my brain registered the near-miss and sent the instruction: get down you idiot.

 I hit the ground just as another bullet slammed into the concrete where my head had just been.

-It can use some more work, fewer commas, perhaps shorter, sharper sentences to convey the urgency and danger.
+It can use some more work, less commas, perhaps shorter, sharper sentences to convey the urgency and danger.